timwaizenegger/raspberrypi-examples/extension-board/README.md

 * light
 * noise level
 * 3-axis accelerometer

+* `analogIn.py` shows how to read the values
+* `analogInputDemo` display all 4 values in real time; useful for test/debug

 For the temperature sensor, use this python code to convert raw values to degrees celsius: